-After a long wait and a lot of delays, Intel has finally announced the release date of Arc Alchemist for desktops, namely the Arc A770.
-The GPU will arrive on October 12, which is, coincidentally, the same day as the new Nvidia flagship, the RTX 4090.
-The prices will start at just $330 for Intel’s own Limited Edition cards and may be higher for the custom versions from Intel’s partners.
+After a long wait and a lot of delays, Intel has finally announced the release date for the Arc A770 and A750.
+The GPUs will arrive on October 12, which is, coincidentally, the same day as the new Nvidia flagship, the RTX 4090.
+The prices start at $290 for Intel’s own Limited Edition cards and may be higher for the custom versions from Intel’s partners.

 Over the months leading up to the release of the Arc A770, Intel has emphasized that it plans to stay competitive in terms of pricing.
 That is its plan for beating the competition — lower prices with decent performance as opposed to targeting the high-end enthusiast segment just yet.
-For that reason, Intel has priced the A770 very competitively, and it made a strong statement by telling gamers, “You should be frustrated.”
+For that reason, Intel has priced the A770 very competitively, and it made a strong statement on current GPU prices.

 Launching Arc Alchemist has been a herculean task for Intel.
 Intel officially launched Arc Alchemist at CES 2022, but only the mobile range.
 After that, Intel said that over 50 laptop and desktop designs were “coming soon,” but we haven’t seen too many yet.
 The company has confirmed that one Arc Alchemist laptop is shipping in South Korea, but even though it’s been a while, these laptops haven’t become widespread.
 You can, however, find some of them globally.